jonathanhogg/flitter/docs/language.md

 *after* any positional arguments and should not repeat positional arguments.

-Functions that have all literal (or unspecified) default parameter values, and that do not reference any non-local names within the body, will be in-lined by the simplifier at each call site.
+Functions that have all literal (or unspecified) default parameter values, and that do not reference any non-local names within the body, will be inlined by the simplifier at each call site.
 The simplifier is then able to bind the parameters to the argument expressions and continue simplifying the body on that basis.
 Therefore, it is often more efficient to pass dynamic values (such